 (Due to the volume of messages and my availability, I’m unable to respond to every email (apologies!).
 If you don’t hear back, please don’t take it as a reflection of your abilities and potential—it often comes down to timing or alignment.)

-My work has been published in journals like CSUR (impact factor: 28) and conferences including WWW, CHI, CIKM, WSDM, and ICWSM, with 6000+ citations.
+My work has been published in journals such as CSUR (impact factor: 28) and conferences including WWW, CHI, CIKM, WSDM, and ICWSM, with 6000+ citations.
 It was featured in the ACM Showcase and media outlets such as Psychology Today.
-As a (Co-)PI, I received funding from the UW Allen School, Population Health Initiative, Garvey Institute for Brain Health Solutions, and Center for an Informed Public.
-I am a co-chair for the WSDM 2026 Doctoral Consortium, a guest editor for Information Processing & Management, serve on program committees for conferences such as WWW, KDD, AAAI, and SIGIR, and review for journals including TPAMI, TKDE, TOIS, TIFS, and TMM.
+As PI/Co-PI, I received funding from the UW Paul G. Allen School, School of Medicine, Population Health Initiative, and Center for an Informed Public.
+I am a Co-Chair for the WSDM 2026 Doctoral Consortium, a Guest Editor for Information Processing & Management, serve on program committees for conferences such as WWW, KDD, AAAI, and SIGIR, and review for journals including TPAMI, TKDE, TOIS, TIFS, and TMM.
+I also actively collaborate across academia, industry, non-profits, and government.

 April 2026